HewlettPackard/hpegl-metal-os-windows-iso/README.md

 | |     new image.
 Follow these steps:
 | |     - Sign into the HPE GreenLake Central Bare Metal Portal.
 | |     - Go to Dashboard.
-| |     - Click on "HPE GreenLake for Private Cloud Enterprise – Manage your Private Cloud" tile
+| |     - Click on "HPE GreenLake for Private Cloud Enterprise â€“ Manage your Private Cloud" tile
 | |     - Select "Bare Metal" from "Private Cloud Services".
 This leads to Bare Metal service page
 | |         - Click on the tab "OS/application Images"
 | |         - Click on the button "Add OS/Application Image"